History of United Nations Police

 1994 - Numbers Increase

-By 1994 there were 1,677 United Nations Police played an important role in the UN operations in the former Yugoslavia: United Nations Protection Force (UNPROFOR), United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES), United Nations Mission in Bosnia and Herzegovina (UNMIBH), United Nations Preventive Deployment Force (UNPREDEP), United Nations Civilian Police Support Group (UNPSG), United Nations Confidence Restoration Operation in Croatia (UNCRO) and were given an executive mandate in the United Nations Mission in Kosovo (UNMIK).
+United Nations Police played an important role in the United Nations operations in the former Yugoslavia, namely: United Nations Protection Force (UNPROFOR), United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES), United Nations Mission in Bosnia and Herzegovina (UNMIBH), United Nations Preventive Deployment Force (UNPREDEP), United Nations Civilian Police Support Group (UNPSG), as well as United Nations Confidence Restoration Operation in Croatia (UNCRO).
+United Nations Police were given an executive mandate in the United Nations Mission in Kosovo (UNMIK).

-In the 1990s the number of United Nations peacekeeping operations increased and United Nations Police components were deployed in United Nations Transition Assistance Group (UNTAG), United Nations Observer Mission in El Salvador (ONUSAL), United Nations Operation in Mozambique (ONUMOZ) and United Nations Transitional Authority in Cambodia (UNTAC).
+In the 1990s, the number of United Nations peacekeeping operations increased and United Nations Police components were deployed in United Nations Transition Assistance Group (UNTAG), United Nations Observer Mission in El Salvador (ONUSAL), United Nations Operation in Mozambique (ONUMOZ) and United Nations Transitional Authority in Cambodia (UNTAC).

 1964 - First Police Component

-In 1964 the first “component” of police was deployed to the United Nations Peacekeeping Force in Cyprus (UNFICYP), a peacekeeping operation where United Nations Police still serve today.
+In 1964, the first “component” of police was deployed to the United Nations Peacekeeping Force in Cyprus (UNFICYP), a peacekeeping operation where United Nations Police still serve today.

-1960 – First Police Deployment
+1960 – First United Nations Police Deployment